Adolphe350/Reportanalyser/README.md

 ## Technical Implementation

 The integration uses the `@google/generative-ai` npm package to communicate with the Gemini API.
 The document text is sent to the API with a structured prompt that asks for specific analysis components.
 The response is then parsed and formatted for display in the dashboard UI.

+The application also includes analytics tracking (using a custom analytics service) to monitor user interactions and usage patterns.

 ## Customizing the Analysis